weibb123/GPTCustomerAssistant/README.md

 Given user's input, perform a similarity search through the data and check if user's sentence match any allowed products or categories in the data. \
 Either ML model with some sort of distance metric or use GPT's great ability to understand context to do similarity search but at a cost of API call.

+## Evaluation

+Although this webapp does not include evaluation.., one can certainly use different evaluation methods to evaluate success.\
+BLEU score: comparing human response and GPT response\
+OPENAI API Check: Check whether GPT response contains harmful content\
+Human validation: Check if GPT reponse match with what human will typically response.

 ## Reference
 https://python.langchain.com/docs/modules/memory/how_to/adding_memory